blanktphan/learning-journey/technical-skills/03-database/02-the-relational-model/04-normalization-1nf,2nf,3nf.md

 -- If we miss any rows, we get inconsistent data!
 ```

-**Real-World Impact**: Database becomes unreliable with conflicting information.
+Real-World Impact: Database becomes unreliable with conflicting information.

-**Normalization** is the systematic process of decomposing poorly designed tables into smaller, related tables to eliminate these problems.
+Normalization is the systematic process of decomposing poorly designed tables into smaller, related tables to eliminate these problems.

 ---

 ## 2. Functional Dependency: The Theoretical Foundation

-The heart of normalization lies in understanding **Functional Dependency**, represented as `X → Y`, meaning "the value of X uniquely determines the value of Y" or "Y depends on X."
+The heart of normalization lies in understanding Functional Dependency, represented as `X → Y`, meaning "the value of X uniquely determines the value of Y" or "Y depends on X."

 ### 🔍 Understanding Functional Dependencies

-**Definition**: In a relation R, attribute Y is functionally dependent on attribute X if each value of X is associated with exactly one value of Y.
+Definition: In a relation R, attribute Y is functionally dependent on attribute X if each value of X is associated with exactly one value of Y.

-**Examples from our REGISTRATIONS table**:
+Examples from our REGISTRATIONS table:
 ```
 StudentID → StudentName    (Student ID determines student name) CourseID → CourseName      (Course ID determines course name)